Chippewa / Ojibwe History

 A-wum-ne-wa-be & King Louis Phillippe I

 1845 Silver King Louis Phillippe 51mm medal.
-The King ordered medals be made for the 12 Ojibbeway with George Catlin.
+The King ordered medals be made for the 12 Walpole Island Ojibbeway with George Catlin.
 Two gold for the Chiefs and silver for the others.
-This medal was found in the collection of the Gilcrease Museum in writing this webpage.
-They did not know it's history and simply labeled it as a "donative medal", which it is.
-It was engraved for A-wun-ne-wa-be, Bird of Thunder.
+This medal was found in the collection of the Gilcrease Museum in doing the writing for this website.
+They did not know it's history and simply labeled it as "unidentified donative medal".
+It is engraved "A-wun-ne-wa-be" for "Bird of Thunder".
 Smithsonian.

 The museum has granted copyright use for this website ©Gilgrease Museum